Crinkled Ginger Molasses Cookies

 Here’s the full video instructional on how to make these cookies:

-But of course, I’ll take you through the cliff notes version as well.
+But of course, I’ll take you through the visual step by step version as well.

-Place the sugar rolled cookie dough balls onto a parchment lined sheet pan, and into the oven they go!
+Place the sugar rolled cookie dough balls onto a parchment lined prepared baking sheet:

-Bake for 13-14 minutes until they are crinkly on top, then let them cool completely.
+Place the cookie sheet in the oven and bake for 13-14 minutes until they are crinkly on top, with slightly crisp edges.
+Then let them cool completely.

 Ingredients